 I then had a look through the Koha site and took note of certain aspects of the site where the accessibility could be improved.

 These accessibility issues were logged as bugs on Bugzilla.
-You can see a list of accessibility bugs that I have reported on Koha here.

 I then wrote and submitted patches for these accessibility bugs, which is where I changed the code in Koha to fix these bugs and improve the accessibility of Koha.
 You can see patches in the attachments box in the bug reports.

-I also presented at one of the GLAMR Wellington Meetups about Accessibility in Koha and what simple things I have done to Koha to make it more accessible, and how others can use these ideas to make their own websites more accessible.
+I also presented at one of the GLAMR Wellington Meetups about accessibility in Koha and what simple things I have done to Koha to make it more accessible, and how others can use these ideas to make their own websites more accessible.

 Koha Community Release Maintenance